Hansoncoder/VMap/README.md

 }
 ```

-- Single click to clear marker.
+- To clear a marker with a single click:
 ```Swift
 func mapView(_ mapView: GMSMapView, didTapAt coordinate: CLLocationCoordinate2D) {
     if (self.bottomView.type != .navigation) {